TudbuT/rat_demo/README.md

 you dont deserve to know it because that means you just want to skid it and NOT use it for edu purposes.

+---

+## FAQ

+- Why did you release this? - To help coders learn more about trojans and also for fun.
+- Will you work on it again, even tho it's an old project of yours? -
+  Probably.